 People living with diabetes mellitus (PLWD) are approximately three times more likely to develop tuberculosis (TB) than those without diabetes mellitus (DM).1 In low-resource countries where there is an ongoing high incidence of TB2 and an increasing prevalence of DM3 this presents a challenge for TB control.4,5 One option is to consider expanding preventive treatment strategies beyond household contacts of TB cases and HIV positive individuals in TB endemic settings, to include PLWD.
 In a recent study of PLWD in Bandung City, Indonesia, we found that while the prevalence of latent tuberculosis infection (LTBI) was lower than in household contacts (another high-risk group for TB disease), PLWD were more likely to have TB disease.6 In this respect, they are similar to people living with HIV in whom TB preventive therapy in TB-endemic settings is now regarded as standard practice.7-9 PLWD might, therefore, also benefit from TB preventive therapy.

 Mixed results have been reported from the few studies that have investigated the rate of progression from LTBI to TB disease in PLWD.
 One 5-year cohort of PLWD in Singapore did not find any TB disease10 but the low annual incidence rate of TB in Singapore (40/100,000), the small sample size (n=215) and passive case detection, may have contributed to this.
 In two cohort studies of PLWD (in Hong Kong11 and Taiwan12), the incidence of TB disease was reported to be higher compared to non-DM patients, however, both these studies relied on cross-matching with either a TB notification registry or a national health insurance database.
-Lastly, the incidence of TB among PLWD was estimated in Korea but that study was almost 30 years ago and the global situation, particularly in regards to DM has changed considerably.13 Our large cohort of PLWD who were tested for LTBI and who were TB disease-free in 2014 therefore provided an ideal opportunity for follow-up to estimate the incidence rate of TB disease in this population to inform the design of a trial of treatment to prevent TB in PLWD.
+Lastly, the incidence of TB among PLWD was estimated in Korea but that study was almost 30 years ago and the global situation, particularly in regards to DM has changed considerably.13 Our cohort of PLWD who were tested for LTBI and who were TB disease-free in 2014 in a previous study undertaken by our research team provided an ideal opportunity for follow-up to estimate the incidence rate of TB disease in this population to inform the design of a trial of treatment to prevent TB in PLWD.

 Methods